Part 1 : The Introduction

 How you can use the ‘Playing Basics’

 I use the concepts presented in all my coaching work.
 In the future, I will write about how I try to each of the 10 points in my daily coaching.
 They help me to understand how to create great foundation skills and also to identify where errors originate from, then to start a correction.

 If you are looking for ways to develop some of the Badminton core technical skills then I hope that you will find something to interest you.

 Each time I started with a new player I realised how much I was using the Playing Basics to develop skills without specifying a stroke or movement.
 These 10 points also helped me become aware of those fundamental technical errors that were limiting development.

 Then I started to plan ahead to try and avoid or prevent some of these errors by using the concepts listed in the 10 points.

 The first coach

-I once heard someone say that a players first coach will usually be the most significant in their development.
-It took me a while to understand what they meant.
-Eventually I realised it was because major changes or corrections in technique are very difficult to successfully make, once a pattern has been established.
-Motivation can be influenced, habits can be developed but inappropriate technique that limits development could block many future improvements.
+Eventually, I realised it was because major changes or corrections in technique are very difficult to successfully make, once a pattern has been established.
+Motivation can be influenced, habits can be developed but an inappropriate technique that limits development could block many future improvements.

 I hope that I’ve explained that well enough?